wofsauge/IsaacDocs/docs/Game.md

 [ ](#){: .abrep .tooltip .badge }
 #### void StartStageTransition ( boolean SameStage, StageTransition::Animation Animation, [EntityPlayer](EntityPlayer.md) Player ) {: .copyable aria-label='Functions' }

-Starts a transition animation like it`s playing when entering a trapdoor to switch between stages.
+Starts a transition animation, like the ones used when entering a trapdoor or light beam to reach the next stage.
-**Stage Transition types:**

-* 0: Standard transition.
-Removes the playermodel before the pixel fadeout.
-Then plays the Stage Nightmare animation.
-The player starts in fetal position after the transition.
-* 1: Standard transition with pixel fadein/out, nightmare cutscene but the player model doesnt get removed and starts in the normal standing position after the transition.
-* &gt;2: Same as 0
+The value of Animation seemingly has no actual effect on the transition.
+(If you have more info, submit a pull request.)

 ???+ bug "Bug"
-    Defining a player will crash the game.
-To prevent this, keep player-argument nil: `Game():StartStageTransition(false, 0, nil)`
+	Contrary to previous beliefs, this function will crash when **not** provided with an EntityPlayer.
+It is worth noting however, that the function, even when used correctly, is inconsistent and seems to sometimes crash for no reason.
 ___
 ### Update () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }